Global surfaces of section for Reeb flows in dimension three and beyond: A Poincar e-Birkhoff theorem for tight Reeb flows on

 Finally, a pair of closed Reeb orbits forming a Hopf link is not known to exist in general for a Reeb flow on $(S^3, \xi_0)$.
 Each of its components is unknotted, transverse to $\xi_0$ and has self-linking number $-1$; we refer to such a closed curve as a Hopf fiber.
 The existence of at least one closed Reeb orbit on $(S^3,\xi_0)$ which is a Hopf fiber is proved in~\cite{unknotted}; this is a difficult result.
 If $P$ is a nondegenerate closed orbit which bounds a disk-like global surface of section then $P$ is a Hopf fiber and its rotation number is $>1$.
 Moreover, a fixed point of the first return map, assured by Brouwer's translation theorem, determines a closed orbit $P'$ which forms a Hopf link with $P$.
 One may ask whether every closed orbit which is a Hopf fiber and has rotation number $>1$ admits another closed orbit forming together a Hopf link.
 In that direction we have the following result which may be seen as a version of Brouwer's translation theorem for Reeb flows on $(S^3,\xi_0)$.

-\begin{thm}[\cite{HMS2}] Assume a Reeb flow on $(S^3,\xi_0)$ admits a closed Reeb orbit $P$ which is a Hopf fiber.
-If the transverse rotation number of $P$ satisfies then there exists a closed orbit $P'$ which is simply linked to $P$. \end{thm} The closed orbit $P'$ in Theorem \ref{thm_simply_linked} is not even known to be unknotted.
+\begin{thm}[\cite{HMS2}] Assume that a Reeb flow on $(S^3,\xi_0)$ admits a closed Reeb orbit $P$ which is a Hopf fiber.
+If the transverse rotation number of $P$ satisfies then there exists a closed orbit $P'$ which is simply linked to $P$. \end{thm}

+The rotation number $\rho(P)$ is computed with respect to a global trivialization.
+The closed orbit $P'$ in Theorem \ref{thm_simply_linked} is not even known to be unknotted.